smoge/metasonic-brigde/ROADMAP.md

 Replace a running MetaDef with a recompiled version **without audible glitches**.

-### 5.1 RCU-based topology swap
+### [x] 5.1 RCU-based topology swap

-**5.1.A/B done.** The runtime now has the RCU protocol substrate plus real world-payload replacement:
+The runtime now has the RCU protocol substrate plus real world-payload replacement:

 - `RTGraphSwap` publish / block-boundary install / retire / collect is
   pinned by C++ tests.

 - The swappable world lives in `RTGraphState` behind `RTGraph::active`.

 - A producer can build a separate offline `RTGraph`, move its world into a swap with `rt_graph_prepare_swap_from_graph`, and install it without stopping the target audio handle.

 State migration is implemented by §5.2 for caller-tagged nodes and slot-index-matched live instances.
 The old world is moved into the collected swap and destroyed off-audio.

-### 5.2 State migration policy
+### [x] 5.2 State migration

-**5.2.A/B/C done.** The first migration policy is caller-supplied node tags plus slot-index instance identity:
+The first migration policy is caller-supplied node tags plus slot-index instance identity:

 - Haskell `tagged` migration keys survive lowering and FFI loading as 1..16 non-NUL bytes.

 - `rt_graph_prepare_swap_from_graph` builds the migration plan off-audio.

 - The audio-thread install loop copies matched controls, copy-safe DSP state (oscillators, noise, biquads), and live-slot lifecycle metadata without allocation.

-- Env, Delay, and Smooth DSP state remain default-init until a later prewarm/custom-state slice makes them allocation-free to migrate.
+- Env, Delay, and Smooth DSP state remain default init until a later prewarm/custom-state slice makes them allocation-free to migrate.

-### 5.3 Producer ergonomics
+### [x] 5.3 Producer ergonomics

-**5.3.A/B done.** The Haskell FFI now exposes the swap protocol without forcing callers to manually juggle every ownership edge:
+The Haskell FFI now exposes the swap protocol without forcing callers to manually juggle every ownership edge:

 - `hotSwapRuntimeGraph` / `hotSwapRuntimeGraphFused` build a next single-template world in an offline runtime handle sized by an explicit builder-capacity hint, then publish it to a live target without calling `rt_graph_clear`.

-- `hotSwapTemplateGraph` / `hotSwapTemplateGraphFused` provide the same helper for template ensembles.
+- `hotSwapTemplateGraph` / `hotSwapTemplateGraphFused` provide the
+  same helper for template ensembles.

 - `BuilderCapacity`, `MaxFrames`, `TimeoutMs`, and `SwapGeneration` aliases label the adjacent integer roles in the Haskell API.
-They are documentation, not type-safety; use newtypes later only if callers start mixing them up. `SwapGeneration` stays Haskell-facing `Int`;
-  the raw C counter remains `int`/`CInt` at the FFI boundary.
+They are documentation, not type-safety; use newtypes later only if callers start mixing them up. `SwapGeneration` stays Haskell-facing `Int`; the raw C counter remains `int`/`CInt` at the FFI boundary.

 - `collectRetiredSwapStats` reaps the installed retired swap, returns the Phase 5.2 migration counters, and disposes the old world off-audio.

 - Failed publish cancels the prepared swap before returning, so callers do not leak a next-world payload when the target already has a swap in flight or a retired swap waiting.

 - `waitForSwapGeneration` and the `hotSwap*AndWait` helpers add the live-producer protocol: publish, wait for the install generation to advance with a timeout, reap stats, then resume realtime commands